vPackets/containers/README.md

 - **Packages**: Includes networking tools and utilities commonly used in Alpine environments.
 - **Use Case**: Ideal for lightweight, security-focused tasks requiring a minimal footprint.

-### 2. Building the Alpine Containerlabs

-These containers are used for my containerlabs topology so that I can have the same IP for my ISP-01 and ISP-02 test machines.

-- **Base Image**: Alpine Linux
-- **Packages**: Includes networking tools and utilities commonly used in Alpine environments.
-- **Use Case**: Ideal for lightweight, security-focused tasks requiring a minimal footprint.

 ### 3. Ubuntu Networking Container